-Another important part are, of course, the products and services you provide.
+The products and services you provide are another important part.
 What makes them special?

 Then comes the crucial element of your customers or clients.
 Who is your ideal client?
 Why do you want to serve these particular people or companies?
 What’s the story behind that?
 And how do your products or services benefit these individuals?

 Why do you do what you do?
 Yes, you will probably want to make money in the process, but why did you pick that particular field?
 Why is it your passion?

 How important is the “how” to you?
 Do your ingredients have to be organically sourced?
 Are you only using Fair-Trade items?
 Do you insist that everything you do benefits the local community in some way?
 How do you source your employees?

 And finally, what’s in your future?
 What are your plans, how do you want to grow the company?
 What difference do you want to make in the world?
 Do you want to use some of your income to do good in the world?